RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/VgaImage.rst

         end if;
     end process;

-A second process to read the data from the array (picture.vhd).
+A second process is to read the data from the array (*picture.vhd*).

 .. code-block:: vhdl